seolcu/seolcu.com/content/blog/introduction-to-various-desktop-environments-in-linux.md

 | ---- | -------------- | ------- |
 | LXQt | X11            | Qt      |

-**Advantages:**
+**LXQt** is a lightweight desktop environment based on LXDE, historically used as the default desktop for Raspberry Pi OS.

+**Pros:**

-1. Extremely light resource usage
+1. Extremely lightweight resource usage
-2. Very fast speed
+2. Very fast performance
 3. Easy customization
 4. Modular design

-**Disadvantages:**
+**Cons:**

 1. Limited features
 2. Lack of Wayland support
 3. Small community
-4. Absence of its own applications
+4. Absence of dedicated applications
-5. Suboptimal default design
+5. Basic default design

 ---

 # What is a Window Manager?

-**Window Manager** (WM) is a program that manages **windows** on a computer.
+**Window Manager (WM)** is a program that manages windows on a computer.

 The window manager handles the position, size, borders, buttons, etc., of windows.
-Since the window manager is part of the desktop environment, it is included in it.
-However, some window managers can be used independently of the desktop environment and are called **Standalone Window Managers**.
+Since it is part of the desktop environment, it is included in the desktop environment.

+However, some window managers can be used independently of the desktop environment.
+These window managers are referred to as **Standalone Window Managers**.

-Standalone window managers are lighter, faster, and offer more extensive customization compared to desktop environments.
-However, they are more challenging to use and configure, and some programs may not function correctly.
+Standalone window managers are known for being **lightweight, fast, and offering extensive customization** compared to desktop environments.
+However, they are more challenging to use and configure than desktop environments, and some programs may not function correctly.

 Here are some representative standalone window managers:

 ## 1. Sway